intel/ciao-webui/README.md

 2. port - port in which keystone's services are reachable.
 3. protocol - lowercase protocol that keystone uses to provide it's services (http and https are supported).
 4. uri - The uri in which keystone will provide tokens. (this should be "/v3/auth/tokens").

+######storage
+1. host - may be the hostname or ip address of block storage services provider (ciao-controller or cinder) (Ex.
+127.0.0.1)
+2. port - port in which block storage services are reachable.
+3. protocol - lowercase protocol that block storage API uses to provide it's services (http and https are supported).

 ######ui
 The following fields will determine how the Ciao Web UI will beconfigured.